Pallavi-Adhikary/Bank-Loan-Dashboard/README.md

 1. Open the PBIX file in **Power BI Desktop**
 2. Explore Summary, Overview, and Details dashboards
 3. Use slicers and filters for dynamic insights
-4. Optionally, publish to **Power BI Service** to share with stakeholders
+4. Optionally, publish to **Power BI Service** to share with others

 ---